 - Student progress will be appraised through formative and summative assessments; formative assessments monitor student learning and provide ongoing feedback that can be used by students to enhance their learning and instructors to improve their teaching.
 Summative assessments, on the other hand, aim at evaluating students learning by comparing it to learning outcomes - Criterion reference standards will be used in summative assessments as appropriate - Course assessment includes two components: in-course assessment and end of course assessment.
 In-course assessment comprises 40-60% of the total assessment.
-The examination at the end of the course comprises the remainder of the grade (i.e. 40-60%) - Any deviation from the suggested range above must be justified by the course coordinator and approved by the Student Assessment and Progression Committee - In order to pass the course a student must pass each of the knowledge and clinical skills components (for courses with a skills component) - In order to progress to the next Phase, the student must have scored a cumulative grade point average (cGPA) equal to or greater than 2.5 - The exit degree of MBBS (Bachelor of Medicine and Bachelor of Surgery) is granted if the student scores a cGPA equal to or greater than 2.5 - As a general progression rule, the maximum duration within which to successfully complete any Phase shall be equal to the normal duration of the Phase plus an additional one year.
+The examination at the end of the course comprises theremainder of the grade (i.e. 40-60%) - Any deviation from the suggested range above must be justified by the course coordinator and approved by the Student Assessment and Progression Committee - In order to pass the course a student must pass each of the knowledge and clinical skills components (for courses with a skills component). - The minimum passing grade in any course with A-F grading system should be a "C-" grade RESITS FOR ANY "F" OR "D" GRADE, "C-"- IS A PASS - In order to progress to the next Phase, the student must have scored a cumulative grade point average (cGPA) equal to or greater than 2.00 - The exit degree of MBBS (Bachelor of Medicine and Bachelor of Surgery) is granted if the student scores a cGPA equal to or greater than 2.00 - As a general progression rule, the maximum duration within which to successfully complete any Phase shall be equal to the normal duration of the Phase plus an additional one year.